oknozor/metadada/README.md

 ## Licence

-All the code in this repository is released under the MIT License, for more information take a look at the [LICENSE](LICENSE) file.
+All the code in this repository is released under the GNU General Public License, for more information take a look at the [LICENSE](LICENSE) file.